TaceoLabs/co-snarks/book/src/quick_start.md

 > For brevity we only showed the command for a the 0-th party.
 You have to call it for all three parties in parallel.

-After all three parties finished successfully, you will have three witness files in your `out/` folder.
+After all parties finished successfully, you will have three witness files in your `out/` folder.
 Each one of them contains a share of the extended witness.

 ## Prove the Circuit

 We need another MPC step to finally get our co-SNARK proof.
 We can reuse TLS certificates and the network config from the previous step.
-We also finally need the proving key from the very first step!
+Also, we finally need the proving key from the very first step!
 In your terminal execute the following command:

 ```bash
 $ co-circom generate-proof --witness out/witness.wtns.0.shared --zkey multiplier2.zkey --protocol REP3 --config configs/party0.toml --out proof.0.json --public-input public_input.json